shubham20yeole/VisitorMap/readme.md

 ****Project URL: http://resumeselector.herokuapp.com/****

-**This project highlights people on google map who has previously visited my other projects or websites as followes**
+**This project highlights people on google map who has previously visited my other projects or websites as follows**

 http://shubham-great-livings.herokuapp.com